Sunday, August 31, 2008

 YOUR POEM

-I don't know you you don't know me.
+I don't know you, you don't know me.

 Inside the meat locker tap tap.

-I love my trap.
+I've learned to love my trap.

-Nothing is wrong nothing is right.
+Nothing is right.

-Turn off the lights this is the night.
+Turn off the lights.

 HELLO, SPOTLIGHT!